solita/solita.github.com/_posts/2021-10-09-software-and-projects-as-systems.md

 Software designers build systems.

 Taking a system theory flavored view might help.
-Following may help fresh software developers especially on seeing the big picture around them in software projects.
+Following highlights may help especially fresh software developers to see the big picture around them in software projects.

 Read on to find out more!